 When the knuckle fires open you will hear the buzzing of the coil energizing and the sound of the air lines coming apart.
 It can best be described as a CHA-CHUSHHH sound.
-The in NEUTRAL.
+The coupler doesn't have to be fired in NEUTRAL.
 Once the coupler is armed it can be fired in Forward, Neutral or Reverse.
 However, you may find that the coupler doesn't open when firing the coupler at high speeds.
 Reduce the voltage setting on your transformer if this occurs and run your engine at a slower speed before firing the coupler.
 If the coupler continues to open erratically, try lubricating the knuckle with light oil as indicated in Fig. 5.